-He also had at his disposal the largest, most well-trained, and best equipped fighting force in the history of the world up to that time.
-The historian Paul Kriwaczek describes how the army would have appeared to an opponent c.
+He also had at his disposal the largest, most well-trained, and best-equipped fighting force in the history of the world up to that time.
+The scholar Paul Kriwaczek describes how the army would have appeared to an opponent c.
 740 BCE in the following passage:

 ...formations of chariots, mobile missile platforms, the ancient equivalent of tanks.
 These were no longer drawn at a slow pace by asses, but by much faster, larger, and more rugged animals: horses.
 Each chariot was powered by up to four of the beasts.
 (Kriwaczek, 237)

 With this massive army, Tiglath Pileser III firmly established the great expanse of the Assyrian Empire.
 By 736 BCE his empire encompassed the whole of Mesopotamia and the Levant, an area stretching from the Persian Gulf up to modern-day Iran, across to the Mediterranean Sea, and down through Israel.
 It was this empire and formidable army he would bequeath to his younger son Sargon II (722-705 BCE) founder of the Sargonid Dynasty and the greatest king of the Neo-Assyrian Empire.

 Although the siege engine had been employed earlier in the empire, it was most effectively used during the period known as the Neo-Assyrian Empire (934-610 BCE or 912-612 BCE).
 Anglim writes: